th2-net/th2-codec-sailfish/README.md

 ## Release notes

 + 3.7.2
     + Added extraction of messages from EvolutionBatch when decoding RawMessages.
-This is necessary if evolutionSupportEnabled mode is true - Sailfish codecs package the decoding results in EvolutionBatch.
+This is necessary if evolutionSupportEnabled mode is set to true - Sailfish codecs package the decoding results in EvolutionBatch.

 + 3.7.1
     + Updated sailfish-utils to 3.3.4 - optimized converter Value.SIMPLE_VALUE to Java Class